dyurovsky/85309/index.md

 * Lab 9: Apr 10, Fri, at 1:30 PM
 * Lab 10: Apr 23, Fri, at 1:30 PM
 * PS 4: Apr 15 Wed, at 1:30 PM
    * End of chapter exercises from **Chp 6** of Intro to Stats with Randomization and Simulation.
 Only turn in answers to graded questions, use the back of the book to check your work on the practice questions.
 Must show **all** work to get credit.
-Submit homework through Google Classroom.
+Submit homework through Canvas.
    * **Graded questions:**  6.2, 6.4, 6.8, 6.12, 6.14
    * Practice questions:
        + Part 1 - Introduction to multiple regression: 6.1, 6.3